-Other oddities include our favorite, agretti, a marsh grass that you saute in a little oil and some garlic, seasoning lightly if at all because it has a saltiness inherent in its place of birth.
-There are also Cardoons (cardoni in Italian, a relative of the artichoke) and the onion-like bulb in the picture called lampascione, really a specific type of hyacinth bulb that was once cucina povera,... the cooking of the poor, and now has become quite fashionable as a side dish in Puglia preserved "sottolio" or under oil.
+Other oddities include, agretti, a marsh grass that you sauté in a little oil and some garlic, seasoning lightly if at all because it has a saltiness inherent in its place of birth.
+There are also Cardoons (cardoni in Italian, a relative of the artichoke) and the onion-like lampascione, really a specific type of hyacinth bulb that was once cucina povera, the cooking of the poor, and now has become quite fashionable as a side dish in Puglia preserved "sottolio" or under oil.

-This is Italy, of course, with which I'm most familiar.
-But other markets will offer their own unique specialties.
-The wild strawberries of France come to mind, but even rarer, the strawberries grown in the Aveyron are special and ripen earlier than garden strawberries.
+All of the above are specific to Italy, but other markets in other countries will offer their own unique specialties.
+France has marvelous wild strawberries, but even rarer are the strawberries grown in the Aveyron which ripen earlier than garden strawberries.

-To take advantage of these unique foods you might not find in restaurants, you need a kitchen.
+To take advantage of these unique foods you might not find in restaurants, you'll need a kitchen.
 You can get one in most vacation rentals.

-Strong overhead sunlight is also the worse kind of light for most pictures.
+Strong overhead sunlight is also the worst kind of light for most pictures.
 It turns people ghoulish, darkening the eye sockets while blasting the forehead with white light.
 In spring and fall the "golden hour", the time when the slanting light is warm and inviting and you get that romantic glow in your pictures, occurs earlier in the day, just as you're getting tired from sightseeing rather than when you're at dinner.
-Better pictures are... easier.